thanushkaPraveen/MSE800_assessment_2/README.md

-(Due to technical issues, the search service is temporarily unavailable.)

-Here's a comprehensive README.md for your Rental Car App:

 # Rental Car App

 A Flutter-based car rental application with separate interfaces for customers and administrators, supporting multi-language localization (English and Māori).